qiankunli/qiankunli.github.io/_posts/Technology/Kubernetes/2015-03-04-kubernetes_service.md

 A service, through its label selector(a key:value pair), can resolve to 0 or more pods.
 Over the life of a service, the set of pods which comprise that service can grow, shrink, or turn over completely.
 Clients will only see issues if they are actively using a backend when that backend is removed from the service (and even then, open connections will persist for some protocols).

-### Service Operations

-Services map a port on each cluster node to ports on one or more pods.The mapping uses a selector key:value pair in the service, and the labels property of pods.
-Any pods whose labels match the service selector are made accessible through the service's port.

-#### Create a service

-    $ kubectl create -f FILE

-Where:

-- -f FILE or --filename FILE is a relative path to a service configuration file in either JSON or YAML format.

-A successful service create request returns the service name.

-#### Service configuration file

-When creating a service, you must point to a service configuration file as the value of the -f flag.
-The configuration file can be formatted as YAML or as JSON, and supports the following fields:

-    {
-      "id": string,
-      "kind": "Service",
-      "apiVersion": "v1beta1",
-      "selector": {
-        string: string
-      },
-      "containerPort": int,
-      "protocol": string,
-      "port": int,
-      "createExternalLoadBalancer": bool
-    }

-Required fields are:

-- id: The name of this service.
-- kind: Always Service.
-- apiVersion: Currently v1beta1.
-- selector: The label key:value pair that defines the pods to target.
-- containerPort The port to target on the pod.
-- port: The port on the node instances to map to the containerPort.

-Optional fields are:

-- protocol: The Internet protocol to use when connecting to the container port.
-Must be TCP.
-- createExternalLoadBalancer: If true, sets up Google Compute Engine network load balancing for your service.
-This provides an externally-accessible IP address that sends traffic to the correct port on your cluster nodes.
-To do this, a target pool is created that contains all nodes in the cluster.
-A forwarding rule defines a static IP address and maps it to the service's port on the target pool.
-Traffic is sent to clusters in the pool in round-robin order.

-#### Sample files

-The following service configuration files assume that you have a set of pods that expose port 9376 and carry the label app=example.

-Both files create a new service named myapp which resolves to TCP port 9376 on any pod with the app=example label.

-The difference in the files is in how the service is accessed.
-The first file does not create an external load balancer; the service can be accessed through port 8765 on any of the nodes' IP addresses.

-    {
-      "id": "myapp",
-      "kind": "Service",
-      "apiVersion": "v1beta1",
-      "selector": {
-        "app": "example"
-      },
-      "containerPort": 9376,
-      "protocol": "TCP",
-      "port": 8765
-    }
-（一个服务有多个pod，如果我们想对其进行调度的话，可以使用gce）
-The second file uses Google Compute Engine network load balancing to create a single IP address that spreads traffic to all of the nodes in your cluster.
-This option is specified with the "createExternalLoadBalancer": true property.

-    {
-      "id": "myapp",
-      "kind": "Service",
-      "apiVersion": "v1beta1",
-      "selector": {
-        "app": "example"
-      },
-      "containerPort": 9376,
-      "protocol": "TCP",
-      "port": 8765,
-      "createExternalLoadBalancer": true
-    }

-To access the service, a client connects to the external IP address, which forwards to port 8765 on a node in the cluster, which in turn accesses port 9376 on the pod.

-#### View a service

-    $ kubectl get services

-A successful get request returns all services that exist on the specified cluster:

-    NAME                LABELS                                    SELECTOR            IP                  PORT
-    apache2-service     <none>                                    name=apache2        10.100.123.196      9090

-To return information about a specific service,

-    $ kubectl describe service NAME

-Details about the specific service are returned:

-    Name:     myapp
-    Labels:   <none>
-    Selector: app=MyApp
-    Port:     8765
-    No events.

-#### Delete a service

-    $ kubectl delete service NAME

-A successful delete request returns the deleted service's name.

-## Other

 ### kubernetes和kubernetes-ro

 kubernetes启动时，默认有两个服务kubernetes和kubernetes-ro